Times Interest Earned Ratio [Formula + How To Calculate]

 Additional TIE example

-Here’s a breakdown of this company’s current interest expense, based on its varied debts.
+Here’s a breakdown of the company’s interest expense across its outstanding debts:

 Loan No. 1: